 Tarrant County Attorney Jefferson Davis McLean, at age thirty-six, had spent his adult life in public service.
 He had been elected mayor of Mount Pleasant at age twenty-one.
-His father, William Pinckney McLean, had been a congressman and district judge (McLean Middle School is named for the father).
+After moving to Fort Worth in 1895 he had served as assistant to County Attorney James Swayne.
+McLean’s father, William Pinckney McLean, had been a congressman and district judge (McLean Middle School is named for the father).

 March was Stock Show time.
 Thousands of visitors were in town.
 And McLean had timed some raids on saloons and gambling rooms to coincide.
 His target on March 22: Bill Thomason’s room.

 Just as Luke Short had been proprietor of the gambling room over the White Elephant Saloon at 308 Main, Bill Thomason was proprietor of the gambling room over William Hornbeak’s Stag Saloon at 702 Main Street.
 Bill Thomason was no Luke Short, but he was described as “well-known gambler and man-about-town” by the Fort Worth Telegram.
 Likewise, the Stag was no White Elephant, but it also was no Hell’s Half Acre dive.
 The Stag was a decent watering hole where men could drink downstairs and gamble upstairs.
 Gambling was illegal, but over the years local law enforcement had often winked at gambling and other forms of vice.